 The District has not had to rely on any general obligation bonds or local option levies for operational support.
-The District has been and continues to be focused on providing its citizens with the highest level of emergency services and the District continues to implement operational improvements in order to accomplish its strategic goals and objectives.
+The District has been and continues to be focused on providing its citizens with the highest level of emergency services and the District continues to implement operational improvements to accomplish its strategic goals and objectives.
+Capital funding for fiscal year end June 30, 2023 was provided through a transfer from the General Fund to help support the purchase of new apparatus and equipment in accordance with the Capital Replacement Schedule.